 ESG subrecipients and sub-subrecipients are encouraged to practice responsible engagement when collaborating with Tribal Communities in their area.
 Developing and practicing effective communication is critical to building trust and collaborative relationships with Tribal Communities.
-Communication is culturally shaped and, therefore, staff should consider the practices on the following page when collaborating with Tribal Communities.
+Communication is culturally shaped and, therefore, staff should consider the following practices when collaborating with Tribal Communities: